 We understand that urgent and overwhelming matters do not only occur between the hours of 8:00 AM to 5:00 PM.
-Thus, Counseling Services offers different ways to provide support outside of regular business hours.

 - Telephone crisis consultation is available after business hours on weekdays, weekends and holidays by calling the Counseling Services main line at (626) 395-8331 and pressing "2" when prompted.
 A counselor may follow up with you the next day regarding your use of after-hours support to offer additional support or resources.

 - In-person assessment available 24 hours a day, 7 days a week

 - 2900 East Del Mar Boulevard, Pasadena 91107

 - Help available 24-7 via phone or online chat